Bali Wake Park

 A sharp contrast to the expensive and up-market tourist town of Tanjung Benoa is the fishing village at the northern end of the peninsula.
 Here, from 4am to 6am, local fishermen sell their catch at Pasar Desa Pakraman (the village market) after fishing from the early evening until midnight.
 Prices are very cheap but there’s only enough catch to supply local kitchens.

 Before foreigners discovered the peninsula’s potential for water sports around 1975, everything in this village was strictly traditional.
 Since then, many of the fishermen have turned to the marine recreation business.
 However, you can still see conventional fishing boats side by side with more modern vessels at the harbour near the Segara gas station.

 People come to Pura Dalem Setra to ask for blessings before Ngaben (the Balinese cremation ceremony) and Pura Meraja Pati before a funeral.
 Typical to every village in Bali, the Pura Dalem, Merajapati, Kahyangan and Setra (cemetery) feature statuettes and engraved characters of the netherworld in Balinese mythology.

 - Location: Jalan Pratama, Benoa, South Kuta, Badung, Bali 80361 Indonesia

 Pura Desa lan Puseh

-Pura Desa lan Puseh, translates to 'village and central temple'.
-At the small intersection, a tall banyan tree shades this temple.
-Pura Desa functions as the main village temple while Pura Puseh hosts ceremonies related to prosperity and fertility.
-People come every 15 days to conduct a ritual at Unen-Unen to pray to ‘Barong’ (a Balinese mythological character).
+Pura Desa lan Puseh translates to 'village and central temple'.
+True to its name, Pura Desa functions as the main village temple while Pura Puseh hosts ceremonies related to prosperity and fertility.
+People come every 15 days to conduct a ritual to pray to Barong (a Balinese mythological character).